isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2026-03-26-post-FATF Publications: Horizon Scan on AI and Deepfakes, Report on Stablecoins and Unhosted Wallets.md

 <br>
 <br>Regulated dealers may also refer to earlier papers published by the Monetary
-Authority of Singapore (“<strong>MAS</strong>”) concerning cyber risks associated with <a href="https://www.mas.gov.sg/regulation/circulars/cyber-risks-associated-with-generative-artificial-intelligence" rel="noopener nofollow" target="_blank">generative artificial intelligence (“</a><strong><a href="https://www.mas.gov.sg/regulation/circulars/cyber-risks-associated-with-generative-artificial-intelligence" rel="noopener nofollow" target="_blank">GenAI</a></strong>
+Authority of Singapore (“<strong>MAS</strong>”) concerning cyber risks associated with <a href="https://www.mas.gov.sg/regulation/circulars/cyber-risks-associated-with-generative-artificial-intelligence" rel="noopener nofollow" target="_blank">generative artificial intelligence (“GenAI”)</a> and
-<a href="https://www.mas.gov.sg/regulation/circulars/cyber-risks-associated-with-generative-artificial-intelligence" rel="noopener nofollow" target="_blank">”)</a>and <a href="https://www.mas.gov.sg/regulation/circulars/cyber-risks-associated-with-deepfakes" rel="noopener nofollow" target="_blank">deepfakes</a>.
+<a href="https://www.mas.gov.sg/regulation/circulars/cyber-risks-associated-with-deepfakes" rel="noopener nofollow" target="_blank">deepfakes</a>.
 <br>
 <br>Regulated dealers are also reminded of:</p>
 <p>• The obligation under section 16 of the Precious Stones and Precious